 The Biomedical Science Careers Program (BSCP), founded in 1991, was incorporated as a not-for-profit organization in 1994.
 BSCP’s first student conference took place in March 1992 and was attended by 300 high school, college, medical and graduate minority students.
 Since its inception, more than 12,000 minority students and over 1,200 underrepresented postdoctoral trainees and junior faculty members have participated in BSCP programs.
 The founding sponsors of the Biomedical Science Careers Program are the Harvard Medical School Minority Faculty Development Program, the New England Board of Higher Education and the Massachusetts Medical Society.

 BSCP’s principal objectives are to identify, inform, support and provide mentoring for academically outstanding students, particularly African-American, Hispanic/ Latino and American Indian/Alaska Native students.
-These students range from middle school to postdoctoral level.
+These students range from high school to postdoctoral level.

 The overall aim of all BSCP activities is to increase the representation of underrepresented minorities in the biomedical and other science-related fields while helping health care institutions, biotechnology firms, educational institutions, professional organizations and private industry members meet their need for a diverse workforce.